sten2lu/sten2lu.github.io/_posts/2021-02-08-Hello-World copy.md

 - origin: example program in the seminal 1978 book "The C Programming Language"
 - "Time to hello world" or TTHW is used as a measure for ease of use of a programming language

 Now this was enough information retrieval from wikipedia for the day.
-For more I encourage you to visit https://en.wikipedia.org/wiki/%22Hello,_World!%22_program and read more information for yourself about various variations as well as some code snippets.
+For more I encourage you to visit the [information source](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) every non-academic (and academic uses but refuses to admit it) and read more information for yourself about various variations as well as some code snippets.